ismasan/ismaelcelis.com/content/posts/2025-04-give-it-time.md

 ### Automate this

-Composing workflows based on this reduced set of building blocks let's us automate where it makes sense.
+Composing workflows based on this reduced set of building blocks lets us automate where it makes sense.
 We can start with a human-operated workflow, where a staff member must confirm orders ready to be released to the customer, once both payment and build are complete.

 <figure class="post-figure">